 Key risks to investment analysis are:

-Olectra will construct EV manufacturing plant with state of art technology to expand capacity to 10,000 buses per year.
-150 acres land has been acquired from Govt of Telangana.
-Hence, if there is delay in capacity expansion due to any shortcomings then it can create negative impact on the stock.
+Olectra will construct an EV manufacturing plant with state of art technology to expand capacity to 10,000 buses per year.
+150 acres of land have been acquired from Govt of Telangana.
+Hence, if there is a delay in capacity expansion due to any shortcomings then it can create a negative impact on the stock.

 About the Author